 Because all of Pandaw's ships were specifically built for river cruising, the promenade decks play a large role in enhancing the passenger experience.
 Each ship features an observation deck and a promenade deck, designed to offer panoramic views.
-Most windows are fully functional.

-A buffet breakfast and sit-down lunch and dinner are served daily, with many meals incorporating fresh, local products purchased in port.
-Meals often feature exotic, organic produce and locally caught seafood.
+A buffet breakfast and sit-down lunch and dinner, all included, are served daily.
+Meals often feature exotic, organic produce prepared by chefs knowledgable in local cuisine.

 Pandaw offers a mostly inclusive experience -- all bottled water, soft drinks, juices, tea, coffee and locally produced beer and spirits are included.
 Imported spirits are available at an additional cost.
 Daily shore excursions and all meals are included in the cruise fares.